List of Hotel Transylvania characters: Count Dracula

 Count "Drac" Dracula (voiced by Adam Sandler in the first three films, Brian Hull in Hotel Transylvania: Transformania and Hotel Transylvania: Scary-Tale Adventures, Brock Powell in Hotel Transylvania 3: Monsters Overboard, David Berni in the TV series' first season, Ivan Sherry in the TV series' second season) is based on the classic character Count Dracula from Bram Stoker's 1897 novel Dracula.
-He has a Hungarian-accented vampire and the main protagonist of the series.
+He is an Eastern European-accented vampire and the main protagonist of the series.
 Unlike most incarnations of the character in various media, he has no cravings for human blood.
 Dracula is shown at the beginning of the first film, devotedly caring for his infant daughter Mavis.
 He teaches her how to morph into a bat, plays with her and teaches her the things she needs to know, but is also overprotective of her, being reluctant to allow her to explore the outside world, by fear that humans will hurt her, as they did with his late wife Martha.
 When an older Mavis meets and "Zings" with human Johnny Loughran, he attempts to distance them, but seeing that this hurts Mavis, allows them to begin a relationship and ultimately marry.